-Upper School students gather weekly, day boys on Tuesday and boarders on Thursday, at the beginning of the day for a time of worship and inspiration in the Memorial Chapel.
+The Memorial Chapel is an inclusive space where Upper School students gather weekly, junior boys on Tuesday and senior boys on Thursday, for a time of reflection, motivation and inspiration.
 Supporting the vision of the Rev. Dr. D. Bruce Macdonald to develop men of strong and well-rounded character, the Chapel seeks to assist students to develop in spirit.

 One of the highlights of the year is An Andrean Christmas at Roy Thomson Hall.
 Rehearsals are held during Chapel time in November and early December.

 - Thanksgiving Prayer Circle held with the whole school on the Quad

 - Remembrance Day

 - National Day of Remembrance and Action on Violence Against Women